Faith-5000/COVID-19-Hackathon/README.md

 ## What's next for Cope With Covid:
 We would like to add an AR game to the app to make it more entertaining because playing games can be a great stress reliever.
 We would also like to crowdsource and research more tips and information to give users more info that they can use.
 As well as setting up a notification feature that would give the user tips right from their home screen.

+## To Use:
+- Open Xcode
+- Click on Source Control
+- Press Clone
+- Paste the github address